javo0101/introGIS/lessons.md

 First, open QGIS.
 Let’s add our data that needs to be joined.
 Follow the steps below to help you through the process.

-1. To add our CSV of demographic data, “racebyneighborhood.csv”, open the **Data Source Manager**--this button is located in the top left and looks like three pieces of colored paper stacked on top of each other.
+1. To add our CSV of demographic data, "racebyneighborhood.csv", open the **Data Source Manager**--this button is located in the top left and looks like three pieces of colored paper stacked on top of each other.

 ![data source manager](images/datasourcemanager.png)